Zuehlke/security-onboarding/git_basics/tutorial1.md

 Now let's register our repository branch to our helper server `GitCommander`.
 This server will provide some services that will help us to simulate the work of another developer on the same code that we are working on.

->Note: GItCommander commands should be executed either directly in the browser or by firing Get requests from a tool like Postman `https://www.getpostman.com/`.
+>Note: GitCommander commands should be executed either directly in the browser or by firing Get requests from a tool like Postman `https://www.getpostman.com/`.

 The registration will help server to clone our project and commit and push the changes every time we call some of his execute commands/actions.